ben-grande/dotfiles/README.md

 ### Salt

-The formula was designed to be run in Qubes OS, the normal user name is hardcoded to `user` and its home is hardcoded to `/home/user`.
+The formula is part of [Qusal](https://github.com/ben-grande/qusal/issues/43), which is designed to work in [Qubes OS](https://www.qubes-os.org/), as such, it chooses the first user name in the group `qubes` to place the dotfiles in.
+If you want a machine independent installation, choose the [Script](#script) installation method.

 Install everything in a qube:
 ```sh